 29 September 2021

 Edinburgh's bar scene boasts some of the best and most varied establishments in Scotland, with mixologists serving new, exciting cocktails alongside the classics all year round.

-Opened in October 2016, Epicurean is one of Edinburgh's newest cocktail bars and offers an upbeat vibe that creates an inviting and vibrant atmosphere for city dwellers and guests alike.
-Aromatic infusions and colourful cocktails using home grown flowers and herbs from the Radisson Collection’s EvoGro hydroponic take Epicurean's guests on a Scotsman’s journey of Botanical Europe.
+Offering an upbeat vibe that creates an inviting and vibrant atmosphere for city dwellers and guests alike, Epicurean serves aromatic infusions and colourful cocktails using home grown flowers and herbs from Radisson Collection Hotel, Royal Mile’s EvoGro hydroponic.

 Located on the ground floor of Radisson Collection Royal Mile Hotel Edinburgh, the bar is at the heart of one of the bustling city's many social hubs.
 Enjoy cocktails, Scottish and Mediterranean spirits as well as an all-day dining menu - and if you fancy having a go yourself, their Mixology Masterclasses will have you stirring and blending like a pro in no time.